sgarcia0206/comp122-f23/format-encodings/notes_10_25.md

      |   -6   |  ---- ---- | 1111 1001 | 1111 1010 |

-       - Notice the pattern for the represenation of a negative number within different sizes:
+       - Notice the pattern for the representation of a negative number within different sizes:
          *   -6 :                                     1010
          *   -6 :                                1111 1010
          *   -6 :                      1111 1111 1111 1010